sorryfornow/Slack_r/README.md

 ### 2.8.
 Bonus Marks (5%)

 An extra 5% of the assignment can be attained via bonus marks, meaning a maximum mark of 105/100.
-Any bonus marks that extend your ass2 mark above 100% will bleed into other assignment marks, but cannot contribute outside of the 75% of the course that is allocated for assignment marks
+Any bonus marks that extend your ass2 mark above 100% will bleed into other assignment marks, but cannot contribute outside of the 80% of the course that is allocated for assignment marks.

 Your bonus feature(s) can be anything.
 You just have to think of something that could make your web app stand out in some minor or major way.
 Simple examples would include just making sure that your user interface and user experience stands out amongst other students, maybe through some user testing.